frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: update_timestamp

-> **AI Analysis:** This procedure automatically updates a record's timestamp to the current time whenever a modification occurs.
-Its business purpose is to maintain a reliable audit trail for data changes within the healthcare system, ensuring data integrity and supporting compliance requirements.
+> **AI Analysis:** This procedure is a trigger function that automatically updates a record's timestamp whenever it is modified.
+Its business purpose is to maintain an accurate audit trail, ensuring that every change to a record is logged with the current time for data integrity and compliance purposes.

-Data maintenance and auditing
+Data Auditing

-The procedure enforces a critical data governance policy by automatically time-stamping any change to a record.
-This provides an essential audit log for tracking modifications to sensitive information like patient, encounter, or claim data, which is fundamental for historical analysis and regulatory compliance.
+This function supports all business processes that modify data by enforcing a consistent data governance policy.
+It provides a reliable "last modified" date for any record it is attached to, which is critical for tracking the history of patient, provider, or claim information.

 **Definition:**
 ```sql